 Written by Michael Heath

 In other words, the couple decides to reach a divorce settlement between themselves without using a third party.
-It can happen that one spouse appears in court pro se, while the other one is represented by a lawyer, although this is not advisable as the lone side may very well be at a distinct disadvantage.
-Pro se divorce, as it is discussed here, is both spouses forgoing legal counsel or mediation and hammering out an agreement “on their own.”
-It is a true uncontested divorce in that there is no trial.
-Both sides do not necessarily have to be happy with the settlement; it just needs to be something they are willing to live with.
+It can happen that one spouse appears in court pro se, while the other one is represented by a lawyer.
+This is not advisable, as the lone side may be at a distinct disadvantage.
+Pro se divorce is the forgoing of legal counsel or mediation to allow the couple to hammer out an agreement on their own.
+It is a true, uncontested divorce in that there is no trial.
+Both sides do not necessarily have to be happy with the settlement; they just need to be willing to live with it.

-  The reason pro se divorce is not the “go-to” for most couples is that divorce is inherently complex.
-There is the division of assets, alimony and child custody.
-There may be a business, pension or even someone in the family with special needs.
+The reason pro se divorce is not the “go-to” method for most couples is that divorce is inherently complex.
+Usually, there are issues concerning division of assets, alimony, and child custody.
+There may be a concern about a business, pension or even someone in the family with special needs.
 Dealing with complicated issues normally requires a lawyer or a mediator well-versed in divorce matters.
 Anyone seeking to end a marriage needs to consider the parts of the marital union that require negotiation.
 Can the issues be worked out without a third party?
 Is it even prudent to do so?
 Those seeking a divorce must understand that what they finally agree to is what they will have to live with.
 Going forward without legal advice could end up costing more if the agreement turns out to be a bad deal.

 People can usually obtain filing requirements online or through the county court system.
 New Jersey has some particularly good services to assist those seeking a divorce.
 Divorce in New Jersey: A Self-Help Guide is an excellent resource – download the PDF.

 Another place for New Jersey residents to go for helpful information is www.NJcourts.gov .
 There is even information about free legal services for low-income residents.